G-Ray/masq-store/WHITEPAPER.md

 The current architecture suffers from a list of known limitations, which we believe can be fixed in time.

   * Not suitable for large scale data storage (e.g. photos, videos, etc.).
 A possible solution is to pair a "static" device (i.e. a server) and store large documents there.
   * No social features - cannot *share* content with other users.
-A possible solution also involves using a paired server that can be used as a gateway to serve documents on the Web.
+A possible solution also involves a paired server that can be used as a gateway to publish documents on the Web.
   * Not relying on the cloud means there are no backups.
 If you lose your devices, you lose *all* your data.

 # Demo